UCF/UCF-FAQ-CPT/README.md

 # UCF FAQ CPT Plugin #

 ## Description ##

-Provides a custom post type for describing FAQ.
+Provides a custom post type for describing FAQs and supporting shortcodes.
+This theme supports the [UCF Athena Framework](https://github.com/UCF/Athena-Framework).

 The following templates can be overwritten in the theme.
 * single-faq.php